Link homotopic but not isotopic: Introduction

 An $n$-component link $L$ in $S^3$ is a collection of piecewise linear maps $(l_1, \ldots, l_n) : S^1 \rightarrow S^3$, where the images $l_1 (S^1), \ldots , l_n(S^1)$ are pairwise disjoint.
 A link with one component is a knot.

-Two links in $S^3$, $L_1$ and $L_2$, are said to be isotopic if there is an orientation preserving homeomorphism $h: S^3 \rightarrow S^3$ such that $h(L_1) = L_2$ and $h$ is isotopic to the identity map.
+Two links in $S^3$, $L_1$ and $L_2$, are said to be \textit{isotopic} if there is an orientation preserving homeomorphism $h: S^3 \rightarrow S^3$ such that $h(L_1) = L_2$ and $h$ is isotopic to the identity map.

 The notion of link homotopy was introduced by Milnor in \cite{Mil}.
-Two links $L$ and $L'$ are said to be link homotopic if there exist homotopies $h_{i,t}$, between the maps $l_i$ and the maps $l_i'$ so that the sets $h_{1,t}(S^1), \ldots ,h_{n,t}(S^1)$ are disjoint for each value of $t$.
+Two links $L$ and $L'$ are said to be \textit{link homotopic} if there exist homotopies $h_{i,t}$, between the maps $l_i$ and the maps $l_i'$ so that the sets $h_{1,t}(S^1), \ldots ,h_{n,t}(S^1)$ are disjoint for each value of $t$.
 In particular, a link is said to be link homotopically trivial if it is link homotopic to the unlink.
 Notice that this equivalence allows self-crossings, that is, crossing changes involving two strands of the same component.

-The question that arises now is how different are these two notions of link equivalence.
+The question that arises now is: how different are these two notions of link equivalence?
 From the definition it is clear that a link isotopy is a link homotopy as well.
 Link homotopy allows self-crossings, which dramatically simplifies the equivalence between links.
 Under link homotopy, all knots become trivial knots, despite the fact that they are non-trivial under isotopy.
 Link homotopy in some sense measures the linking between different components of a link.
 So the question reduces to whether two link homotopic links are also isotopic.
 We have the example of the Whitehead link, which is a non-trivial link that becomes trivial under link homotopy.
-This gives us an example of a 2-component link that is link homotopic, but not isotopic, to the unlink, answering our question for links with two components.
+This gives us an example of a 2-component link that is link homotopic, but not isotopic, to the unlink.
+But there are no known examples of such links with more than two components.

+The main theorem in this article provides a method to generate examples of links with more than two components that are link homotopic but not isotopic to any given link.
+In particular, we prove the following.